Updated January 2022

 *Decrease the interactions that people in your household have with the outside world.
 If someone in your home doesn’t practice safe socialization, use social distancing with them.

-*If you need to go out for essential activities, wear a face covering and gloves if possible.
-If you can get some safety glasses or goggles, wear those.
-If you are using a cloth covering, wash it often.
-Here is a picture of me at work with some of my PPE attire.
+*If you need to go out, wear an N-95 mask and gloves if possible.
+If you can get some safety glasses or goggles, wear those too.

 *Train yourself not to touch your face with your hands if you’re out.
 I know it’s allergy season and eyes and noses are itchy, but the virus is spread through contact with our mouth, nose and eyes.

 *Practice social distancing.
 A good way to be serious about that is to pretend that EVERYONE you see has COVID-19–because any of them could.
 Asymptomatic spread is real.
 Keep your distance.

 Sanitize Like Your Life Depends On It–It Might!

 *Use hand hygiene and sanitize surfaces in your home, surfaces you touch when away from home, like your phone, your purse, the steering wheel and controls of your car etc. Keep hand sanitizer in your car and use it after going anywhere.
 If you use the inside of your elbow to sneeze or cough, or if you use your sleeve to open a door, change clothes when you get home and WASH the ones you were wearing.

 Move a Little!
 Move a Lot!

 Another thing you can do that’s free and can be done anywhere?
 Movement.
 From taking a walk in the neighborhood to marching in place during TV commercials to a multitude of online classes you can do free or cheap, there are lots of ways to get moving!
 Check out these online fitness classes.